anijitsao/react-app-simple-music-app/README.md

 ## Features
-- This is Simple Users Sticker Application
+- This is Simple Music Application
 - It is a Full Stack Application
-- All the users details are stored in the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+- All the song details are stored in the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 This is a *free/ shared* account on [Atlas](https://www.mongodb.com/cloud/atlas). **So Please use it wisely**
-- Application uses *lazy loading* feature
+- Application is loaded with the songs
-- Application loaded with fixed number of users.
-When it is scrolled to the end it will load some more users until all the users listed in the databases are loaded.
+- Listening of the songs is supported
+- Searching from the list of songs is possible
+- Information about the song (Movie, Album, Artist) is available on click of the `i` icon
+- Changing the rating is supported
+- All the ratings are saved in the database i.e. *persistant*
+- Listing of Top 5 songs *based on their rating* is available

 ## Installation